Keeping a Job While in Recovery

 While working can be a key part of your recovery, you should also ensure that your work doesn’t damage your overall well-being.
 Not managing stress levels, for instance, can increase the risk of relapse.

-You can do certain things to ensure you are successful at your job while prioritizing your recovery.
+Certain things you can do to ensure that you are still successful at work while continuing to make your recovery a priority.

 Stress is a common trigger that can cause a person in recovery to relapse.
-While you can’t control the unnecessary stress that comes with most work environments, you can control how you react to stress.
+While you can’t control the unnecessary stress of most work environments, you can control how you react to stress.

 During treatment, you learned healthy and sober techniques for handling stress and found one or more that work for you (e.g., meditation, deep breathing, journaling, etc.) You can use these tools to help you manage your stress levels in the workplace.